 There are a few things to make you aware of, but nothing major to worry about.
 The movement sensorpad can experience a few false alarms if you don’t set it up correctly.
 Do not use it in a moses basket.
 Also, do not use with a memory foam mattress.
 This is covered in the instructions, but please be aware of this.

 The battery life is stated as eight hours for the parent unit.
 In reality general feedback is that you will get between four and eight hours dependant on the type of batteries you use.
 Bit obvious really.
-I suggest you use good quality rechargeable batteries.
+We suggest you use good quality rechargeable batteries.

 The other ‘downsides’ to mention are that a couple of minor features are missing, that newer digital baby monitors of this price range come with.
 It doesn’t have two-way talkback facility, or built in lullabies.
 Not the end of the world, and I’m being picky mentioning these.

-Angelcare AC401 Baby Monitor main features
+Angelcare AC401 Baby Monitor Main Features

 - Eight channels and two frequencies